-Of the 22 Census-derived datasets, those most relied on to guide the distribution of funds to states and local areas include Core-based Statistical Areas (Office of Management and Budget), Urban/Rural Classification (Census), Population Estimates (Census), American Community Survey (Census), Current Population Survey (Census and Bureau of Labor Statistics), Per Capita Income (Bureau of Economic Analysis), and Poverty Guidelines (HHS).
+Of the 22 Census-derived datasets used to guide the geographic distribution of funds, those most relied on include Core-based Statistical Areas (Office of Management and Budget), Urban/Rural Classification (Census), Population Estimates (Census), American Community Survey (Census), Current Population Survey (Census and Bureau of Labor Statistics), Per Capita Income (Bureau of Economic Analysis), and Poverty Guidelines (HHS).

-Finding 3: For 15 of the 16 programs (all but National School Lunch), the amount of funds a state received depended on its 2010 Census count.
-The more accurate the state's count, the more fair and equitable is its share of federal funds.
-(See box on p.
-6.)
+Finding 3: For 15 of the 16 programs (all but the National School Lunch Program), the funds a state received depended on its 2010 Census count.
+The more accurate the state's count, the more equitable is its share of federal funds.
+(See following box.)

-Association between Decennial Census Accuracy and Geographic Flow of Funds
+Association between Decennial Census Accuracy and Geographic Funds Flow

-For six programs, a positive connection exists between annual Population Estimates and geographic funds distribution:
+For six programs, a positive connection exists between annual Population Estimates and geographic funds flow: